Where to Invest $100, $1,000, $10,000 or More

 One great way to do that?
 Invest the money for your future.
 If you take $100, $1,000, $10,000 — or any amount — and you plunk it into an investment portfolio that earns 7% annually, you’ll double your money in 10 years.
 (This neat little trick is known as the Rule of 72.
 Look it up!)

-The good news these days is that $100 is more than enough to get started investing.
-Many brokers now offer no-minimum-balance accounts and access to fractional shares.
+Yes, $100 is more than enough to get started investing.
+Many of the best stock brokers now offer no-minimum-balance accounts and access to fractional shares.
 You can start investing with just $5.

 In this article, we’ll talk about five ideas for investing your lump sum.
-But before we go there, let’s take a step back and talk about your big-picture financial outlook.
-Because before you invest, it might make sense to pay some attention to other money areas in your life.
+But first, let’s take a step back and talk about your big-picture financial outlook.
+Before you invest, it might make sense to use your money to pay off debt and build up your savings.

 5 ways to invest your money

-All righty then.
-You’ve got those preliminary steps locked up, and you’re ready to put your money to work for you.
-Below are five ideas for investing your lump sum.
+You’ve got those preliminary steps locked up, and now you’re ready to put your money to work for you.
+Here are five ideas for investing your lump sum.

 1. Open an IRA